MohamedMostafa259/Analysis-of-Study-Method-vs.-CGPA-Survey/README.md

 # Analysis-of-Study-Method-vs.-CGPA-Survey
-**A Descriptive Analysis of the “Study Method vs. CGPA” Survey conducted among second-year Computer and Information Sciences (CIS) students at My University EUI in 2024**
+**A Descriptive Analysis of the “Study Method vs. CGPA” Survey conducted among second-year Computer and Information Sciences (CIS) students at My University, EUI, in 2024**

 ## Table of Contents
 - [Introduction](#introduction)